pelias/acceptance-tests/README.md

 # Pelias Geocoder Acceptance Tests

-This repository contains all of the Pelias API "acceptance" tests, which are automated tests used to identify improvements and regressions between various versions of the API and the underlying data.
-Since it's difficult/impossible to manually verify whether things have begun silently failing (eg, a certain query stopped returning the right results) after a data or search logic change, the acceptance tests should provide us with a shotgun overview of the status of any Pelias instance.
+This repository contains all of the Pelias Geocoder's "acceptance" tests.

+Roughly, acceptance tests are the (relatively) small set of tests by which we describe expected functionality.
+As much as possible, by running the acceptance tests we should be able to feel confident that nothing major is broken.

+Acceptance tests can be used to validate a new Pelias installation, aid in new feature development, and ensure new features do not result in regressions.

-## prerequisites
+## Prerequisites

-You will need to have `npm` version `2.0` or higher installed.
+Running the acceptance tests requires a [supported version of Node.js](https://github.com/pelias/documentation/blob/master/requirements.md).

 ## Setup